Signed Call Android SDK

 After updating your build.gradle

-Initialize and Authenticate Signed Call Android SDK
+Initialize Signed Call Android SDK

 Initialize the Signed Call Android SDK using the SignedCallAPI